wazam/discord-sports-notification/README.md

 ```sh
 cd ./discord-sports-notification
 ```
-4. Add your Discord secret_token and channel_ID from [discord.com](https://discord.com/developers/applications) to the `.env` file.
+4. Add your Discord bot's [`secret_token`](https://discord.com/developers/applications) and Server's `channel_ID` to the environment section of the `docker-compose.yml` file.
-5. Modify the variables in your `.env` file if you want to change [these](https://github.com/wazam/discord-sports-notification#environment-variables) default values.
+5. If you want to change [these](https://github.com/wazam/discord-sports-notification#environment-variables) default values, then modify them by adding additional environment variables to the `docker-compose.yml` file.
 6. Enable the Discord bot's privileged intents in settings. ![](docs/additional-discord-bot-settings.jpg)
 7. Add the bot to your server.
 7. [Run](https://docs.docker.com/compose/reference/up/) the ```docker-compose.yml``` file to build and run the app.